 With dotPeek, you can quickly review the documentation of a symbol right in the code viewer.
 If the symbol is documented in a supported format (such as XML-docs for C#), you will see all the documentation with proper formatting.
 Otherwise, the basic symbol information will be shown (such as full method signature or type visibility and namespace).

-- At a symbol in the code viewer.
+at a symbol reference in the code viewer,

-- Press Ctrl+Q or choose from the main menu .
-Alternatively, you can press Ctrl+Shift+A, start typing the command name in the pop-up, and then choose it there.
+Press Control+Q or choosefrom the main menu .
+Alternatively, you can press Control+Shift+A, start typing the command name in the popup, and then choose it there.

-Additional capabilities of the Quick Documentation pop-up window include:
+Additional capabilities of the Quick Documentation popup include:

-- Pin window button that comes in handy whenever you need to preserve the contents of the Quick Documentation window before switching back to the code viewer.
-After you click this button, the window will stay on top of the code viewer while you work with other user interface items.
+Pin window button that comes in handy whenever you need to preserve the contents of the Quick Documentation popup before switching back to the code viewer.
+After you click this button, the popup float while you work with other user interface items.

-Browser-like back/forward navigation buttons in the top left corner of the window.
+Browser-like back/forward navigation buttons in the top left corner of the popup.

-- The read more link that opens a relevant MSDN article for system symbols.
+The read more link that opens a relevant Microsoft Docs article for system symbols.

-- If an overriding/implemented member does not have comments but its base member does, base member comments are shown.
+If an overriding/implemented member does not have any documentation but its base member does, base member documentation is shown.

-If they both have comments, those of the overriding/implemented member are shown.
+If they both are documented, the documentation of the overriding/implemented member is shown.